 2 Mix broth, Worcestershire sauce, mustard, tomato paste: Whisk together broth, Worcestershire sauce, Dijon mustard and tomato paste; set aside.

-3 Sear steaks in butter: Put butter in a skillet set over medium-high heat.
-Let this heat for 1-2 minutes.
+3 Sear steaks in butter: Melt the butter in a skillet set over medium-high heat.
 Pat the steaks dry with a paper towel.
 Increase the heat to high and sear the meat for 1-4 minutes, depending on how thick the steak is.
 (You may need to cook the meat in batches.)

 Turn and sear on the other side.
 Use the finger test to check the doneness of the meat.
 When the steaks are done, move to a cutting board and tent with foil.

 4 Sauté shallots: While the meat is resting, sauté the shallots in the pan, 2 minutes on medium-high heat, stirring once or twice.

 5 Deglaze pan with cognac: Add the cognac to deglaze the pan.
 Increase the heat and cook until the cognac is almost evaporated.